 Educate Yourself: Student Loan Basics

 Due to the confusing manner in which the U.S. Student loan system is designed, administered, and presented to the citizens, most people can't answer the most basic questions about them.
-This knowledge disadvantage is frustrating, and puts us at a huge disadvantage when dealing with lenders, guarantors, and collection companies who will not hesitate to use this against us (often while pretending to be trying to help).
-There are some concepts unique to student loans that you need to grasp so you can speak intelligently about your loans, and about the student loan system in general.
+This knowledge disadvantage is frustrating, and puts us at a huge disadvantage when dealing with lenders, guarantors, and collection companies who will not hesitate to use it against the borrowers at great cost.

 When a Federal loan defaults

 When a federal loan defaults (not including Direct Loans and Perkin's Loans), the original lender sells the loan to a middleman "guarantor", and is paid between 95-100% of the principal and interest of the loan at the time it defaulted.
 The guarantor is usually a state sponsored, non-profit organization, such as Edfund, Edsouth, USA Group or others.
 The guarantor will typically use a third party collection company, such as GRC, ACS, Premiere Credit, Pioneer Credit, Arrow Financial, or others.
 The guarantor and its collection company can and will take roughly 20 cents out of every dollar that you repay- off the top- before applying anything to interest and principal on the defaulted loan.
 Moreover, it is often the case that the collection company used will be owned by the original lender- a clear conflict of interest, but this is the reality.